How LLMs Actually Work: GPT vs Claude vs Gemini Explained Simply

 For more on how this training process works, see our guide on how AI actually works.

-Three major LLMs dominate the landscape: OpenAI's GPT-5 (powering ChatGPT), Anthropic's Claude Opus 4.5, and Google's Gemini 3.
+Three major LLMs lead the pack right now: OpenAI's GPT-5 (powering ChatGPT), Anthropic's Claude Opus 4.6, and Google's Gemini 2.5 Pro.
 I'll break down each one based on my hands-on testing.

 Company: OpenAI (backed by Microsoft)

-Available through: ChatGPT, ChatGPT Plus, ChatGPT Pro, API, Microsoft Copilot Latest version: GPT-5.2 (December 2025) with variants: Instant, Thinking, Pro, and Codex Official documentation: OpenAI GPT-5 overviewWhat makes it special:GPT-5 represents a massive leap forward.
+Available through: ChatGPT, ChatGPT Plus, ChatGPT Pro, API, Microsoft Copilot Latest version: GPT-5 (late 2025), plus the o3 reasoning model Official documentation: OpenAI GPT-5 overviewWhat makes it special:GPT-5 represents a massive leap forward.
 I've been testing it since launch, and the improvements are genuinely impressive.
 It scored perfectly on the AIME math benchmark, something previous models couldn't touch.

-- Code generation: GPT-5 Codex is exceptional for software development
+- Code generation: Exceptional for software development across languages

 - Versatility: Handles everything from creative writing to technical analysis